 The Issuer and the Aquiror are each deemed to be a VIE.
 The Company has evaluated its interest in the Issuer under ASC 810, and while the Company retains credit risk in the securitization trust through its beneficial ownership of most of the subordinated interests of the securitization trust, which are the first to absorb credit losses on the securitized assets, the Company does not retain control of these assets or the power to direct the activities of the Issuer that most significantly impact the Issuer's economic performance.
-As a result the Company determined that neither the Company nor the Aquiror is the primary beneficiary of the Issuer, and therefore the Company has not consolidated the Issuer.
-Additionally, the Company evaluated its interest in the Aquiror and determined that is does not have the power to direct the activities of the Aquiror that most significantly impact the Aquiror's economic performance.
-As a result, the Company determined that it is not the primary beneficiary of the Aquiror, and therefore the Company has not consolidated the Aquiror.
-The maximum amount at risk related to the Company's investment in the Aquiror is limited to the fair value of such investment, which was \$2.6 million as of March 31, 2019.
+As a result the Company determined that neither the Company evaluated its interest in the Aquiror and determined that is does not have the power to direct the activities of the Aquiror that most significantly impact the Aquiror's economic performance.
+As a result, the Company determined that it is not the primary beneficiary of the Aquiror, and therefore the Company's investment in the Aquiror is limited to the fair value of such investment, which was \$2.7 million as of June 30, 2019.